stefaniabe/PrimaryParticipationGWAS/PGSPheno/README.md

 IID phenotype1 phenotype2 phenotype3
 ```
 Values that are missing because they are above/below the reportable range should be coded as -8888888/-9999999 in the matrix.
-The trait educational attainment should have been mapped to years of schooling using the ISCED classification.
+In the current study, the trait educational attainment had been mapped to years of schooling using the ISCED classification.

 4) **Categorical phenotype data**: <br />